Tag Archive for: Party

 How do I sign up?

-Membership is renewed annually in September.
-The membership fee for the 2019–2020 year is €11.
+Membership registration takes place every year in September.
+The membership fee for the 2019–2020 year is set at 11€.

-A few words about the 2020–2021 board?
+A few words about the 2020–2021 executive board?

 The election of the 2020–2021 executive board will take place at the end of October during the handover general meeting.
 The election of Dis-Lalie’s new executive board will be conducted on a position-by-position basis.
 Each candidate will have the opportunity to present their rationale to the assembly.
-Each year, the executive board consists of two co-chairs, a secretary, a treasurer, a vice-president in charge of communications, a vice-president in charge of training, a vice-president in charge of international mobility, a vice-president in charge of social issues, a vice-president in charge of culture, a vice president in charge of partnerships, a vice president in charge of student representation, vice presidents in charge of events, vice presidents in charge of social gatherings, vice presidents in charge of prevention, citizenship, and solidarity, and an admissions coordinator.
+Each year, the executive board consists of two co-chairs, a secretary, a treasurer, a vice president in charge of communications, a vice president in charge of training, a vice president in charge of international mobility, a vice president in charge of social issues, a vice president in charge of culture, a vice president in charge of partnerships, a vice president in charge of student representation, vice presidents in charge of events, vice presidents in charge of social gatherings, vice presidents in charge of prevention, citizenship, and solidarity, and an admissions coordinator.

 Here are our contact details.
 Feel free to follow us on social media:

-In addition to the Med’Ley Association, this week we also feature the Association Carabine Montpelliéraine (ACM) and its president, Colin Azria.
+In addition to the Med’Ley Association, this week we’re also featuring the Association Carabine Montpelliéraine (ACM) and its president, Colin Azria.

 In a nutshell, what is the Association Carabine Montpellieraine?

-The Association Carabine Montpelliéraine (or the Montpellier Medical Student Association) is a non-profit, non-partisan, and non-denominational association governed by the French Law of 1901, which aims to represent medical students in Montpellier.
-It is the only association that officially and exclusively represents medical students in Montpellier from the first year (PACES) through the sixth year.
+The Association Carabine Montpelliéraine (or the Montpellier Medical Student Association) is a nonprofit, nonpartisan, and non-denominational association governed by the 1901 law, which aims to represent medical students in Montpellier.
+It is the only association that officially and exclusively represents medical students in Montpellier from the 1st year (PACES) through the 6th year.

-Working closely with the PACES Tutoring Program and the faculty of the School of Medicine, the ACM supports students throughout their academic journey by providing various resources (books, handouts, stethoscopes, and other supplies) and offering them the opportunity to participate in a variety of events (community service initiatives, cultural events, student parties, galas, etc.).
+Working closely with the PACES Tutoring Program and the teaching staff of the UFR Medicine, the ACM supports students throughout their academic career by providing a variety of resources (books, handouts, stethoscopes, and other supplies) and offering them the opportunity to participate in various events (community service initiatives, cultural events, student parties, the Gala, etc.).

-In addition, the ACM is part of the local student representation network (Z’élus associatifs) and the national network (ANEMF – National Association of Medical Students in France), which advocates for students’ interests before administrative and government bodies.
+In addition, the ACM is part of the network of local student representation (Z’élus associatifs) and national student representation (ANEMF—National Association of Medical Students of France), which advocates for students’ interests before administrative and government bodies.

 What activities or initiatives do you organize throughout the year?

-The initiatives we undertake are wide-ranging and encompass all the opportunities that may arise during our studies.
-First, we have set up a direct sales service for course handouts to help students learn more effectively.
+The activities we carry out are very diverse and encompass all the opportunities that may arise during our studies.
+First, we are setting up a direct sales service for course handouts to help students learn more effectively.

-We participate in national and international exchange programs, which we organize through the ANEMF network in the form of various exchange programs.
+We participate in national and international exchanges, which we organize through the ANEMF network in the form of various exchange programs.

 For several years now, we have also built strong relationships with local businesses throughout Montpellier that offer us “great deals.”
-We are also in the process of expanding our scope of action to play a more active role in community solidarity and sustainable development in our beautiful city of Montpellier.
-From simple student parties to global health charity events like the Telethon, Movember, Pink October, or Sidaction, and the Medicine Gala—as well as a daily Culture section offering organic food baskets, “ciné’kult” film screenings, and great deals for students in Montpellier—the ACM aims to support medical students throughout their studies.
+We are also in the process of expanding our scope of action to participate more actively in community solidarity and sustainable development in our beautiful city of Montpellier.
+From simple student parties to global health charity events like the Telethon, Movember, Pink October, and Sidaction, as well as the Medicine Gala—and with a Culture division active every day offering organic food baskets, “ciné’kult” film screenings, and great deals for students in Montpellier—the ACM aims to support medical students throughout their studies.

 Why did you personally choose to study medicine, and what does the association offer students in this program?

-Personally, I’ve always been drawn to medical concepts, so it was only natural that I chose this path.
+Personally, I’ve always been drawn to medical concepts, so it was only natural that I chose this field.
 It’s only when you choose to study medicine that you realize just how much work still lies ahead.
-But it’s by volunteering your time to serve an organization that you truly realize the immense scope of the work you can and must do.
-Having briefly described our activities above, I believe that the Corpo Médecine is an institution that, for several generations now, has been part of the daily lives of medical students and helps keep our traditions alive.
+But it’s by volunteering your time with an organization that you truly realize the sheer magnitude of the work you can and must do.
+Having briefly described our activities above, I believe that the Corpo Médecine is an institution that, for several generations now, has been an integral part of the daily lives of medical students and helps keep our traditions alive.

-Why do you think someone should join your organization?
+Why do you think people should join your organization?

 By joining our association, you’ll be able to discover all our great deals in Montpellier, participate in all our events, gain access to the services we offer (sales of handouts, supplies, books, etc.), and much more!